Openings

 We are also exploring directions related to the mechanics of materials in biology and medicine.
 We seek to apply fundamental principles in mechanics to better understand and design against material failure within the body.

-We are also seeking students enrolled in B.S. or M.S. programs at the University of Florida with interest in our research to join the group.
+We are also seeking students enrolled in M.S. programs at the University of Florida with interest in our research to join the group.

-- A copy of your updated resume or CV (highlighting relevant experience).
+- A copy of their updated resume or CV (highlighting relevant experience)

-- A summary in the body of the email of your research interests and how your background and goals align with the direction of the group.
+- A summary in the body of the email outlining what they are interested in working on and how their background (research, courses, skills, tools, etc.) aligns with the group